EMKF/Indicators-PythonLibrary/README.md

 # Overview
 `kauffman` is a Python library for fetching and cleaning commonly used publicly available datasets related to entrepreneurship.
+It is the source of the data used in the creation of the Kauffman Indicators, which are found within the kese (https://github.com/EMKF/kese), neb (https://github.com/EMKF/neb), and eji (https://github.com/EMKF/eji) repositories.

 # Installation
 In the terminal, type: